Power System Model

 Add Generator

-After defining the buses, generators can be added to the power system.
+The generator connected to a bus can be added once the bus is defined.
 Each generator must have a unique label, and the bus keyword should correspond to the unique label of the bus it is connected to.
 For instance:

 system = powerSystem()